 Assam Rabbit (Hispid Hare) Caprolagus hispidus

 Shy, solitary and wary Hispid hares are most active during dawn and dusk.
 They often take shelter from predation in tall grasses and the burrows of other animals.
-They are endangered by multiple human-related threats including palm oil deforestation in the Assam region of India and they also hold to survival in Bhutan and Nepal.
+They are endangered by multiple human-related threats including palm oil deforestation in the region of and they also hold to survival in and .
+Help them to survive and

 Appearance & Behaviour